limpyd/redis-limpyd/doc/fields.rst

         database = main_database
         name = fields.PKField()

 Note that wathever name you use for the PKField_ (or AutoPKField_), you can always access it via the name `pk` (but also we its real name).
-It's easier for abstraction.
+It's easier for abstraction:

-To access the pk value of an object, you have many ways:

 .. code:: python